digitalrebar/provision/doc/ux/portal/controlux.rst

 At the top of the screen are a series of blue boxes offering additional functionality:

 * Refresh - Update the Stages list with the latest available Stages
-* Filter - Select which Stage to list by Available, BootEnv,  Key, Name, ReadOnly, Reboot and Valid
 * Add - Add a new Stage
 * Clone - Clone a Stage
 * Delete - Delete a Stage